davidemarrone/MySQLGeneralLogColorizer/README.md

 Usage
 -----

-First of all enable the Mysql General Log that logs every query see [Mysql General Query Log](http://dev.mysql.com/doc/refman/5.6/en/query-log.html)
+First of all enable the MySQL General Log that logs every query see [MySQL General Query Log](http://dev.mysql.com/doc/refman/5.6/en/query-log.html)

-####For Mysql >=  5.1.29
+####For MySQL >=  5.1.29

 Configuration for my.cnf in the [mysqld] section
 ```